unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 #### `unist-util-select`

-In some cases it can be useful to find a `Node` relative to nearby `Nodes`.
+In some cases it can be useful to find a `Node` relative to nearby `Node`s.
-[`unist-util-select`](https://github.com/syntax-tree/unist-util-select) let's us use [CSS selectors](https://github.com/syntax-tree/unist-util-select#support) to find `Node`s in a syntax tree.
+[`unist-util-select`](https://github.com/syntax-tree/unist-util-select) let’s us use [CSS selectors](https://github.com/syntax-tree/unist-util-select#support) to find `Node`s in a syntax tree.
-For example in Markdown if we want to find all the `Paragraph`s inside `BlockQuote`s, we could:
+For example in markdown if we want to find all the `Paragraph`s inside `BlockQuote`s, we could:

 ```ts
 import remark from 'remark'